Khashiev/Java0/README.md

 Types |	Primitive types
 Operators |	Standard operations of primitive types, conditions, loops

-Today, you are Google.
+Today you are Google.

-You need to count queries related to coffee preparation which our search system users make at a certain moment.
-It is clear that the sequence of search queries is infinite.
+You have to count the queries related to coffee preparation that users of our search system make at any given moment.
+Obviously, the sequence of queries is infinite.
 It is impossible to store these queries and count them later.

-But there is a solution—process the flow of queries.
-Why should we waste our resources for all queries if we are only interested in a specific feature of this query sequence?
-Let's assume that each query is any natural number other than 0 and 1.
-A query is related to coffee preparation only if the sum of digits of the number (query) is a prime number.
+But there is a solution — process the flow of queries.
+Why should we waste our resources on all queries if we are only interested in one particular feature of this sequence of queries?
+Let's assume that each query is a natural number other than 0 and 1.
+A query is related to making coffee only if the sum of the digits of the number (query) is a prime number.

-So, we need to implement a program that will count the number of elements for a specified set of numbers whose sum of digits is a prime number.
+So we need to implement a program that counts the number of elements for a given set of numbers whose sum of digits is a prime number.

-To keep it simple, let's assume that this potentially infinite sequence of queries is still limited, and the last sequence element is number 42.
+To keep it simple, let's assume that this potentially infinite sequence of queries is still limited, and that the last element of the sequence is number 42.

-This task guarantees that input data is absolutely correct.
+This task guarantees that the input data is absolutely correct.

-Example of program operation:
+Example of how the program works:

 ```
 $ java Program